Fraud Blocker

 9. Stroll Corniche of Beirut

-Corniche Of Beirut
+Corniche of Beirut

 The Corniche is a long promenade beloved by Beirut residents seeking relaxation.
 After exploring the outskirts of the Lebanese capital, the Corniche offers a different vibe: groups of elderly and young people, as well as solitary walkers, stroll along the wide sidewalk.
 Despite the war-torn past of the last thirty years, you’ll now see a sea of cranes working on Beirut’s reconstruction.
 From Hamra, the Corniche is easily accessible, leading you straight to the beach.